-Phase 2 Impact 3.6-4: Result in substantial adverse physical impacts associated with the provision of new or physically altered park and recreational facilities, or result in the need for new or physically altered park and recreational facilities, the construction of which could cause significant environmental impacts.
+Phase 2 Impact 3.6-4: Result in substantial adverse physical impacts associated with the provision of new or physically altered park and recreational facilities, or result in

 Alternative Eden A (No Action).
 Under Alternative Eden A, no new public access or recreation facilities would be provided under Phase 2.
 Therefore, there would be no physical impacts associated with construction of park and recreational facilities.